alokkumarr/my-big-project-/doc/operations.md

 # Status

-To check the status of all SAW units and timers, execute the following
+To check the status of all SAW systemd units, execute the following
 commands:

         $ sudo systemctl list-units --all saw-*

+To check the status of all SAW systemd timers, execute the following
+command:

         $ sudo systemctl list-timers --all saw-*

 # Logs